 Advance in Business Card Design

-Less is More – Minimalism Works
+Less is More – Minimalism Works when branding

-Make your layout clean and simple with minimal clutter.
+Make your branding layout clean and simple with minimal clutter.
 Less really is more… space around content makes that content shout out from the card.

 include a business address even if it’s shortened for minimal space. it makes you look established and therefore more trust worthy.